 - Ability to edit individual instances

-- Slope limiting for the scattered instances (no trees growing out of cliffs!)
+- Slope and altitude limiting for the scattered instances (no trees growing out of cliffs!)

 - Edge trimming (removing any object parts which stick outside of the defined area)